-2. Grant Funding
+2. Government Funding

 The College has considerable reliance on continued government funding through the further education sector funding bodies and from the Office for Students (via UCLan and directly).
-In 2021/22 81% (2021: 82%) of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
-There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms or increase at the same rate of related costs.
+There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms or increase at the same rate of related costs particularly salaries.